660 Lombard Street

 Extended care: 7:30am–10am ($25 per week)

-The goal of the After School Academy (ASA) is to engage, challenge, motivate, and guide children and youth in kindergarten through fifth grade toward a successful future.
+The goal of the After School Academy (ASA) is to engage, challenge, motivate, and guide children and youth in Grades K–5 toward a successful future.
+ASA focuses on the overall development of students through a comprehensive best practices approach.
 Each week, approximately 100 Tel-Hi kids participate in 6 hours of tutorial, 6 hours of recreation, and 6 hours of enrichment activities including cooking, art, acting, gardening, community service, and field trips.
+The curriculum infuses school day learning objectives into hands-on learning opportunities that reinforce and enhance what students are learning at school.
 Monthly themes are based on college majors, giving students engaging opportunities to learn while getting excited about their future.

 Afterschool: $28–$250 per month